gzog/dynamodb-simple-json-api/README.md

 This is a simple example of a key-value store built using FastAPI and DynamoDB.
 All data is stored in a single DynamoDB table using single-table design.

 ## API Features
+1. CRUD operations on JSON data based on api key that in DynamoDB table.
-1. Authentication and rate limiting by api key
+2. Authentication and rate limiting by api key
-2. Limit maximum payload size to 400KB
+3. Limit maximum payload size to 400KB
-3. Store and retrieve JSON data
-4.

 ## DynamoDB Table Structure
 |PK|SK|VALUE|